iSaluki/phhs6/content/sixth/Business/Units/nd/CorporateGovernance.md

 - The divorce between ownership and control happens when the owners of a business do not control the day-to-day decisions made in the business
 - The majority of shareholders in public companies are not involved in any way with operational decision-making by the companies in which they have invested.

+#### Handling issues caused by the divorce between ownership and control

+- Ensure that financial rewards and incentives offered to managers are aligned with shareholder interests
+- Implement suitable corporate governance procedures to ensure shareholders are protected as far as possible
+- Company legislation ensuring that Directors are accountable for their actions to shareholders